conda/ceps/cep-??.md

 When an explicit input file is processed, the conda client SHOULD NOT invoke a solver.
 Because of this, the lines SHOULD be sorted topologically; e.g. if a package `A` depends on `B`, then the URL of B should come first.

 Some conda clients tend to include a comment line specifying the platform the file was written for.
 This line is often found right before the `@EXPLICIT` marker, with the following syntax `# platform: {SUBDIR}`, where `{SUBDIR}` is a platform identifier like `linux-64` or `osx-arm64`.
-This line is not required, but implementors might choose to parse if found for logging or verification purposes.
+This line is not required, but implementors might choose to parse it if found for logging or verification purposes.

 ### Non-explicit input files

-In the absence of a `@EXPLICIT` line, the file is considered regular or not explicit.
+In the absence of an `@EXPLICIT` line, the file is considered regular or not explicit.
 Each line will encode a `MatchSpec`-compatible string.
 The solver SHOULD be invoked and, as such, topological sorting is not required.

 ## Examples